Roman-Supernova-PIT/phrosty/examples/perlmutter/README.md

 cd ..
 ```

 This will pull the actual phrosty code, including the pipeline you'll run.
 This README file you're reading is within that repository (in `examples/perlmutter/README.md`).
 The `git checkout main` is probably redundant, becuase it's likely to check that branch out by default.
 (Again, you may prefer to clone `git@github.com:Roman-Supernova-PIT/phrosty.git`, but you will already know if you want to do that.)
+The last `cd ..` puts you back in your parent directory.

 ### Locate existing directories